What is an Alarplasty Procedure?

 Can alar base reduction be reversed?

-An alar base reduction procedure is a permanent procedure and the results of the procedure cannot be reversed without undergoing another surgery to add a graft to increase the curvature of the wings of your nose.
+An alar base reduction procedure is a permanent procedure.
+The procedure’s results cannot be reversed without undergoing another surgery to add a graft to increase the curvature of the wings of your nose.

 How do I book?